 Actually, "village" is probably a rather grand term for what turns out to be a number of white harled cottages built in a line around a curved bay, which is also home to a very much older harbour probably dating back to the early 1800s.

 On the slight headland at the south west end of the line of cottages, almost blending into the grass now surrounding them, are another line of crofts, now barely identifiable as grey stone ruins.

 This in itself barely seems to warrant a feature page, even on a site called Undiscovered Scotland.
 But there is something a little special about Ard-dhubh.
 Applecross is one of the most remote parts of Scotland, and Ard-dubh is just about the most remote part of Applecross reachable by public road.
 The result is a sense of timelessness, as if this one small corner of the country has been left untouched by the last century.

 It hasn't, of course, and it will probably be a little less unvisited now this page is here.
-But in very few places in modern Scotland is it possible to get quite such a sense of being transported to another time.
+But in very few places in modern Scotland is it possible to get quite such a sense of being transported to another era.

 The illusion only lasts the (short) length of the road back to the new slipway, where you are quite likely to find a brand new 4x4 loading lobster pots onto one of the Broadford-registered (BRD) fishing boats that are based here.